-Augustinian Austin Friars came in 1290 to a site near 55 Degrees North (the Swan House roundabout).
-The Holy Jesus Hospital now occupies this site and incorporates a tower from their friary.
+Augustinian or ‘Austin’ friars came in 1290 to a site near to what is now 55° North (Swan House roundabout).
+The former Holy Jesus Hospital (see below) now occupies this site.
 In 1360 Trinitarian Friars moved to a site at Pandon near Sallyport Gate where the Whitefriars had once resided.

-This street, outside the town wall, was the route along which the condemned were led from the nearby prison in Newgate for execution on the Town Moor gallows.
+Gallowgate lay just outside the town wall and was the route along which the condemned were led from the nearby prison in Newgate for execution on the Town Moor gallows.

 St Andrew’s church at the junction of Gallowgate and Newgate was just within Newcastle’s medieval walls.
-Dating from the twelfth century, its dedication to Scotland’s patron saint may be rooted in the period when Scottish King, David I and his successor Malcolm IV, virtually ruled Newcastle from 1149 to 1157.
+Dating from the twelfth century, its dedication to Scotland’s patron saint may be rooted in the period when Scottish King, David I and his successor Malcolm IV, virtually ruled Northumberland from 1149 to 1157.
 Ironically, the Scots bombarded the church with cannon fire during the Civil War in 1644.
 See also St Andrew Street.

 Between 1824 and 1839 the builder Richard Grainger (1797-1861) transformed Newcastle, shifting its centre northward away from the town’s medieval riverside heart.
 The son of a Quayside porter, Grainger set up a brick-laying business aged 20 and his influence grew through his network of clients.